Heroic Old-School Roleplaying

 Scrolls

-Aged sheets of paper or parchment with magical spells inscribed on them.
+Aged sheets of paper, parchment, or similar material with magical spells inscribed on them.

 - May be read aloud to cast inscribed spell.